top of page

 When Outdoor Walks Are Not Appropriate

-During severe weather warnings, alternatives may include:
+During severe weather warnings or hazardous conditions, alternatives may include:

 • Shortened welfare walks